 Sentinel III is a space colony and home to the mercenary Gene Starwind and his 11-year-old business partner Jim Hawking.
-The two of them will take on any job, but one day this line of work sees them team up with an outlaw space captain who is on the run from a band of villains looking to kidnap the amnesiac girl she is protecting.
+The two of them will take on any job, but one day this line of work sees them team up with an outlaw space captain who is protecting an amnesiac girl from a group of villains.

 Gene and Jim eventually end up inheriting this task and, after acquiring a rickety old spaceship, set out to journey around the cosmos together with the mysterious Melfina and other friends they make along the way.

 Outlaw Star is a space western and will feel immediately familiar to fans of Cowboy Bebop.
 Many episodes are smaller, standalone stories where the crew of the spaceship, called The Outlaw Star, undertakes some new mission or helps somebody solve a problem.
 For example, one episode sees the crew protecting a businessman from an assassin so they’ll get free upgrades for their ship, while another has them participate in a race with all their savings on the line.

 #2 A company of goofballs

 No comedy anime is complete without fun characters and Outlaw Star handles this just fine.
 Gene and Jim are both very likable dudes and have a good chemistry together.
 Jim is this serious, but easily-flustered child genius with a knack for business, finances, and strategy, whereas Gene is more laidback and has enough guts and muscle to compensate for his partner-in-crime being a literal kid.